 I am a landscape photographer from Romania.
 Since my childhood I was always attracted by images, but in the end my passion for mountains and wilderness played an important role in becoming a photographer.
 I never really learned photography, only by viewing others' photos and by a lot of practicing.
 I started successive, but more seriously from 2003.
 The art of J.R.R.
-Tolkien, Marc Adamus are the greatest inspiration for me.
+Tolkien and Marc Adamus are the greatest inspiration for me.

 The purpose of this website is to offer a visual journey, to give the viewers the possibility to see with my eyes.
 It is not among my main goals to show the beauty of nature, but my impressions about it.

 We live in the era of photography, when everybody have a camera (or a phone) and can take photos.
 But unfortunately, the appreciation of a photograph is mostly based on its subject-matter.
-In landscape photography this tendency leads to the conviction that travelling to million times photographed, iconic places is the only way to take good pictures.
+In landscape photography this tendency lead to the conviction that travelling to million times photographed, iconic places is the only way to take good pictures.
 As against these trends I try to emphasise on the creative part of landscape photography, considering that the biggest value of a photograph is the author's approach, the way it was photographed, not the subject itself.
 I photograph mostly in the mountains of my country, and try to make photos with similar visual impact as the ones taken in the famous places of the world.
 This is extremely difficult and challenging, because our Carpathians are comparatively less spectacular.

 ABOUT THE PHOTOS

-These photos were taken from 2008 until now, they are the result of ten years' intensive work.
+These photos were taken from 2008 until now, they are the result of fourteen years' intensive work.
 In this period and earlier, I accumulated many photos, but here I strive to show only the most representative and the very best of them.

 SZABÓ ZSOLT ANDRÁS